The story of the Porsche crest

 The word 'Stuttgart' is a development of the Old High German word 'Stuotengarten', where 'stuoten' means 'stud', referring to the breeding of horses.
 'Garten' naturally translates as 'garden'.
 The coat of arms of Stuttgart has had horses on it since 1286, but the current format was taken into use in 1938.

 After Germany's defeat in World War II in 1945, Soviet Union, USA, British Empire and France divided Germany into four administrative zones.
-One part of the new French-administered Germany is to be called Württemberg-Hohenzollern and they use a simplified version of the former coat of arms of Free People's State of Württemberg.
+One part of the new French-administered Germany was called Württemberg-Hohenzollern and they used a simplified version of the former coat of arms of Free People's State of Württemberg.
 Note that this crest is not anymore associated with the state where Stuttgart is the capital.
 The capital of the state of Württemberg-Hohenzollern is Tübingen.
 Stuttgart becomes the capital of the new state of Württemberg-Baden that belongs to the American-administered Germany.

 In May 1949, the American, British and French-administered parts of Germany are formed into a new country called West Germany.
 After a referendum held in December 1951, states of Württemberg-Baden, Württemberg-Hohenzollern and Baden voted in favor of a merger and a new state of Baden-Württemberg was officially established on April 25, 1952.
 This meant the end of use of the coat of arms now so familiar to every Porsche driver.